Configuring and solving optimal control (trajectory optimisation) problems using collocation

 Elite motorsport teams from across the globe use our simulations platform to leapfrog the competition.
 Canopy gives our customers best-in-class simulation capability at a fraction of the cost of developing in-house.

-Canopy’s collocation solver allows us to quickly find the 60,000 unknowns required to drive an F1 car around a track in the minimum time possible, while respecting limits all regulatory constraints, such as fuel and energy limits.
+Canopy’s collocation solver allows us to quickly find the 60,000 unknowns required to drive an F1 car around a track in the minimum time possible, while respecting regulatory constraints, such as fuel and energy limits.

 INEOS Team UK used Canopy’s collocation solver to develop their America’s Cup boat model, resulting in the world’s first, probably only, optimal control simulation of a fully dynamic model of a foiling sailing boat.
 This has proved extremely useful to the team not only for designing a type of boat that no-one has built before, but for teaching the sailors how to sail it.
 As ITUK chief designer Nick Holroyd said,